How to REALLY be a successful freelance writer in Japan

 Incidentally, 3 million yen's the average basic annual salary for a full-time English teacher.
 Just saying.

 Get a business visa

 The 'Business Manager' visa conditions include 'having at least 5 million yen to invest'.
 At the time of writing, that's nearly £35k.
-I don't have that much in my account.
-Do you?
+Which you need to show you have ready, in cash (in a Japanese bank account).

 If you thought running a limited company in the UK was a ball-ache, welcome to Japan!
 I might ask some of my friends about this one and do a follow-up post.